-In the following example, we are going to transpose the table that contains the volume of animal exports by county.
+In the following sample spreadsheet, we are going to transpose the table that contains the volume of animal exports by county.

-First, find out how many columns and rows your source table contains.
-Then, select the exact number of cells as the original set of cells, but in the other direction.
+First, you must know how many rows and columns your original table contains.
+Then, select the exact number of cells as the original range of cells, but in the other direction.

-For example, if you have 5 rows and 3 columns, you need to select 3 rows and 5 columns of cells, for the transposed data.
+For instance, we have 5 rows and 3 columns, so we need to select 3 rows and 5 columns of cells, for the transposed data.
 In our case, we have 5 rows and 4 columns, so you need to select 4 rows and 5 columns.

-With a range of blank cells selected, enter the formula:
+Select a range of blank cells and enter the formula:

-=TRANSPOSE(A1:D5), but don’t hit the ‘Enter’ key!
+=TRANSPOSE(A1:D5), but don’t hit the ‘Enter’ key yet!
 At this point, your Excel will look similar to this:

 Now, press ‘Ctrl + Shift + Enter’.
 Once, the key combination is pressed, the data will be transposed.

 Remember, an array formula must always be finished by pressing ‘CTRL + SHIFT + ENTER’.
 When you press the key combination, it will put a set of curly brackets around the formula in the formula bar so that the result will be treated as an array of data and not a single cell value.